alchemycodelab/work-with-us/README.md

 We have a strong history and commitment to running an inclusive program and boosting women, minorities, and other untapped talent into strong starting tech roles.
 Our team is invested in helping each student through their career transition, and we get a lot of satisfaction when they land their first role in tech.
 It’s why we do what we do, and fuels us to be excited to go to work each day.
 We hope you feel the same!

-We also run an in-house consultancy called “AppLab”, building MVP apps for entrepreneurs and startups targeting both web and mobile, backed by serverless technologies.
+We also run an in-house consultancy, called “AppLab”, building MVP apps for entrepreneurs and startups targeting both web and mobile, backed by serverless technologies.
 It provides a great outlet for you to stay connected to developing technology projects while helping others realize their ideas.

 You need to be an experienced designer/developer backed by real world experience.
 This position allows you to shape future software developers while being engaged in an incredible community.
 In addition to teaching, we’d also love to support your work on open source or passion projects.